MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-blob-container.md

 ms.date: 05/23/2023
 ms.search.form: product-kusto
 ---

-# Get data from a blob
+# Get data from a blob container

-In this article, you'll learn you how to get data from an Azure blob into an existing database.
-Azure Blob Storage is optimized for storing massive amounts of unstructured data.
-Unstructured data is data that doesn't adhere to a particular data model or definition, such as text or binary data.
-For more information on Azure blob storage, see [Introduction to Azure Blob Storage](/azure/storage/blobs/storage-blobs-introduction).
+In this article, you'll learn you how to get data from an Azure blob or blob container into an existing database.
+A blob container organizes a set of blobs, similar to a directory in a file system.
+A storage account can include an unlimited number of containers, and a container can store an unlimited number of blobs.
+For more information on blob containers, see [Manage blob containers using Azure portal](/azure/storage/blobs/blob-containers-portal).

-To get data from a blob container, see [Get data from a blob container](get-data-blob-container.md).
+To get data from a blob, see [Get data from a blob](get-data-blob.md).

 [!INCLUDE [preview-note](../includes/preview-note.md)]